lluisball/godenerg/README.md

  - Absorb voltage is set to max 58.4V

- - Float voltage is set to 52.8 which is what is recommended on the batteries data-sheet.
+ - Float voltage is set to 52.8V which is what is recommended on the batteries data-sheet.

- - I have 12 x 320W PV panels wired in 4 paralel strings of 3 panels in series.
+ - I have 12 x 320W PV panels wired in 4 paralel strings of 3 panels each in series.

- - 8 x 6 550 Amps / h sealed maintenance free lead acid batteries.
+ - 8 x 6 550 Amp/h sealed maintenance free lead acid batteries.

  - Connecting from debian linux to the inverter using the hidusb interface.

- - Uncompressed the Watchpower JAR and decompiled the source to learn how to talk to the inverted along side info found on a couple of forums.
+ - Uncompressed the Watchpower JAR and decompiled the source to learn how to talk to the inverter, along side info found in a couple of forums.

 ## Testing:

+I will put more energies into testing during the next weeks.
+Since I needed this software in an urgent manner, I have not been the best testing for everything.

 ```
  $> pytest -v --pyargs axpert
 ```